 Vehicle Registration

-The National Car Testing Service carries out a range of vehicle registration functions since 2010.
+The National Car Testing Service has carried out a range of vehicle registration functions since 2010.
 In order to register a vehicle, it is necessary to make an appointment at an NCTS Centre to have the vehicle examined and pay VRT and other liability.

 An appointment must be made within seven days of entry of the vehicle into the State which is unregistered or is registered outside the State.
 The appointment must be made within seven days of entry.
 The NCTS carries out a preregistration examination.
 A fee is payable for the examination process.

-Where vehicle is not registered within 30 days where it so required, the Revenue may raise an additional charge.
-Garda Síochána may detain the vehicle as may Revenue officials, if not registered within the requisite period.
+Where a vehicle is not registered within 30 days where so required, the Revenue may raise an additional charge.
+Garda SÃochána may detain the vehicle, as may Revenue officials, if not registered within the requisite period.

 In order to register a vehicle, it must be presented together with proof of identification of the applicant.
 The vehicle identification numbers is ascertained from the chassis.
 A used vehicle which has been registered or recorded on a permanent basis in another state must be accompanied by evidence of previous registration by way of